-- 1. Be sure that the parking brake is set and the cutting unit drive switch is in the Disengage position. - 2.
-Remove your foot from the traction pedal and make sure that the pedal is in the neutral position. - 3.
+- 1. Ensure that the parking brake is set and the reel drive switch is in the Disengage position. - 2.
+Remove your foot from the traction pedal and ensure that the pedal is in the neutral position. - 3.
 Move the throttle lever to the 1/2 throttle position. - 4.
 Insert the key into the switch and rotate it to the On/Preheat position until the glow plug indicator light goes out (approximately 7 seconds); then rotate the key to the Start position to engage the starter motor.
 Release the key when the engine starts.

-The key will move automatically to the On/Run position.
+Note: The key will move automatically to the On/Run position.